http-rs/tide-rustls/README.md

 # Outstanding issues

-* The `TlsStreamWrapper` implementation is probably either wrong or just slow.
+* The `TlsStreamWrapper` implementation is probably either wrong or slower than it needs to be, and I'm not certain if it's deadlock-free.
 Ideally I think it would return pending if the lock is unavailable and wake when it is, but I didn't know how to make that happen.
 I was happy enough I got this to compile and work at all.
 * `TlsListener` probably should have a builder and a bunch more configurable options, since people would want to be able to customize things that are currently hardcoded.